Hebron Overview

 3. At Hebron, Ismael was born to Abraham and Sarah’s handmaid, Hagar (Gen. 16:4).

-4. It was near Hebron that God made a covenant with Abraham, that he would be “the ancestor of a multitude of nations.”
+4. Near Hebron, God made a covenant with Abraham that he would be “the ancestor of a multitude of nations.”

 Genesis 17:1–8: When Abram was ninety-nine years old the LORD appeared to Abram and said to him, “I am God Almighty; walk before me, and be blameless, 2 that I may make my covenant between me and you, and may multiply you greatly.”
 3 Then Abram fell on his face.
 And God said to him, 4 “Behold, my covenant is with you, and you shall be the father of a multitude of nations.
 5 No longer shall your name be called Abram, but your name shall be Abraham, for I have made you the father of a multitude of nations.
 6 I will make you exceedingly fruitful, and I will make you into nations, and kings shall come from you.
 7 And I will establish my covenant between me and you and your offspring after you throughout their generations for an everlasting covenant, to be God to you and to your offspring after you.
 8 And I will give to you and to your offspring after you the land of your sojournings, all the land of Canaan, for an everlasting possession, and I will be their God.”